 We sat down and were greeted by our super friendly and passionate host Apple.
-He explained the restaurant’s philosophy of wanting everyone who dines there to have a relaxed, traditional family style dinner and that everything would be served ‘Samrup style’.
-This means it all comes out together, which is the traditional Thai way of eating.
-He also told us that anything that isn’t made in-house is sourced locally to help out the community.
+He explained the restaurant’s philosophy of wanting everyone who dines there to have a relaxed, traditional family style dinner and that everything is served ‘Samrup style.’
+Sanrup means that all the food comes out together, which is the traditional Thai way of eating.
+He also told us that anything they don’t make in-house is sourced locally to help out the community.

 We ordered a few dishes on Apple’s recommendations then had a little wander around the outside terrace on the waterfront while we waited for them to arrive.

-Next up came the grilled pork neck salad, or ‘yum moo yang’.
-This is one of my go to salads when I’m eating Thai so it would be coming under serious scrutiny here!
-It passed with flying colours.
-It had a good balance of sweet, sour and spicy.
+Next up came the grilled pork neck salad, or ‘yum moo yang,’ one of my go to salads when I’m eating Thai food; it would be coming under serious scrutiny here, and it passed with flying colours.
+It had the right balance of sweet, sour and spicy.
 Nicely marinated, grilled pork, crisp onions, and plenty of celery leaves and juicy fresh tomatoes – a solid choice.

-Stir fried salted pork with coconut rice and som tum was up next and was maybe my favourite.
-The rice was reminiscent of the sticky rice you get with mango sticky rice, except it’s with jasmine rice and had no added sugar.
+The stir fried salted pork with coconut rice and som tum was up next and was maybe my favourite.
+The rice was reminiscent of the sticky rice you get with mango sticky rice, except it’s made with jasmine rice and had no added sugar.
 There was a natural sweetness to the rice from the coconut milk which went very well with the crispy, floss like pork.
-The som tum on the side added a nice bit of sharpness too.
-Another dish well done.
+The som tum on the side added a nice bit of sharpness too; another dish well executed.

 The last dish before dessert was the spicy chicken and pomelo salad.
-This was definitely my favourite thing I tried.
+It was my favourite out of everything I tried.
 Spicy, stir fried chicken, sweet chunks of pomelo, a nice crunch from the fried shallots and freshness from the herbs.
-This one is definitely recommended!
+This salad is highly recommended!

-The five dishes came to just over 1100 baht with 2 sodas.
+The five dishes came to just over 1100 baht with two sodas.

 The only downside to coming to Chann is that it’s a little hard to find.
-On the plus side you get to see a slice of local Thai life on the walk round from the etemple.
-You can get a taxi to Wat Dusidaram Worawihan then follow the signs but I would maybe recommend calling the hotel for directions once you get there.
-We are told that there is a boat planned from pier 4 on the Chaopraya River so that will make things a little easier when it’s finalised.
+On the plus side, you get to see a slice of local Thai life on the walk around from the temple.
+You can get a taxi to Wat Dusidaram Worawihan then follow the signs, but I would maybe recommend calling the hotel for directions once you get there.
+We are told that there is a boat planned from pier four on the Chaopraya River, so that will make travelling to Chann a little easier when it’s finalised.